-Existing buildings and structures can present particular problems both initially and on an on-going basis.
+Existing buildings and structures can present particular problems both initially and on an ongoing basis.
 Therefore, it is essential that thorough and comprehensive survey work is undertaken prior to new works commencing to understand both the current condition of any structure and the impact any proposed works may have.
 Although, initially this may be considered an unnecessary early expense, the savings in reconstruction costs can greatly outweigh the cost of the preparatory work.

 Elements of the retained structure and proposed works should not be considered in isolation, as a solution for one problem may cause issues elsewhere.
-Past performance is no guarantee of on-going adequate performance because different expectations and changing living conditions can all impact on both the actual and perceived performance of a converted / refurbished structure.
+Past performance is no guarantee of ongoing adequate performance because different expectations and changing living conditions can all impact on both the actual and perceived performance of a converted/refurbished structure.

-It is not possible to cover every building type within this Chapter and therefore the guidance is general and certainly will not apply in every scenario.
+It is not possible to cover every building type within this chapter and therefore the guidance is general and certainly will not apply in every scenario.
 It is strongly recommended that early discussions are undertaken to determine exact requirements and to enable a full review of the proposed strategy and development.

 Where new work is proposed, the new work should follow the guidance for those elements in this Technical Manual.
-Where new work is applied to, or meets existing elements, consideration on how these areas will interact must be made.
-For example, new cavity masonry which abuts an existing solid wall construction.
+Consideration should be made where new work is applied to, or meets existing elements - how will these areas interact?
+An example being, new cavity masonry abutting existing solid wall construction.

-Please note: The requirements of the Technical Audit are quite different from those undertaken for the purposes of compliance with Building Control and Planning Legislation.
-If any such bodies have imposed restrictions on the areas above, we suggest that you contact the Technical Services Department before undertaking any works.
+Please note: that the requirements of the Technical Audit are quite different from those undertaken for the purposes of compliance with Building Control and Planning Legislation.
+If any such bodies have imposed restrictions on the areas above, we suggest that you contact Premier Guarantee's Technical Services Department before undertaking any works.

-12.1.2 Retained elements, foundations and load-bearing structures; including floors, walls and roof
+12.1 Retained elements foundations and load bearing structures, including floors, walls and roof

 Any areas of cracking or suspected movement are to be assessed and remedial measures provided by an appropriately qualified and experienced Engineer.
 Any additional loads must be catered for.
-Consideration for the impact of any landscaping and drainage works needs to be made.
+Consideration of the impact of any landscaping and drainage works need to be made.
 Spalling masonry can be locally repaired, with units cut out and replaced, or re-used with sound face showing.
 Larger areas will require a schedule of repair to be submitted and agreed.

-Damp proof courses and membranes

-All walls, floors and basements should include a DPC.
+Damp-Proof Courses and membranes: All walls, floors and basements should include a DPC.
 Ground levels and ventilation should be checked before any remedial DPC treatments are considered.
 However, where remedial DPC treatments are required these need to be appropriate to the type of construction, independently tested / approved and provided with a 10 year insurance backed guarantee.
 Installed by a member of the Property Care Association, the guarantees must cover workmanship and materials.
 The construction of any existing ground floor will need to be assessed and details provided to the Site Audit Surveyor for consideration.